Salvador, Bahia: History

 In 1763, the colonial administration was removed to Rio de Janeiro and elevated to a viceroyalty.
 Salvador remained the heart of the Recôncavo, Bahia's rich agricultural maritime district, but was largely outside Brazil's early modernization.
 The area formed a center of royal Portuguese support against heir apparent Pedro I's declaration of independence from European Portugal on 7 September 1822.
 Its elites initially remained loyal to the Portuguese crown while rebels from Cachoeira besieged them for a year until finally receiving Portugal's surrender of the town on 2 July 1823, which is now celebrated as Bahia Independence Day.
 The local elite was similarly hesitant during Manuel Deodoro da Fonseca's later coup that established the republic in 1889.

+In 1835, the Malê revolt, a slave revolt of Muslim enslaved Africans took place, which was Brazil's largest such event and contributed to the idea of the abolition of slavery in Brazil—which took until 1888, when Isabel, Princess Imperial of Brazil, promulgated the Lei Áurea ("Golden Act").

 Owing to whales' use of the Bay of All Saints as a mating ground, Salvador became a large whaling port in the Southern Hemisphere during the 19th century but the trade had already begun to fall off by the 1870s.

 Under the empire and republic periods, however, the town slowly began to industrialize.
 In 1873, Brazil's first elevator, the powerful hydraulic Elevador Lacerda, was constructed to connect the city's upper and lower towns.
 Having undergone several upgrades, it continues in use.
 By the First World War, it was joined by a second elevator and Salvador was connected to four railroads: the Bahia & Alagoinhas to Joazeiro, the Bahia Central, the Nazareth Tramway, and a short line to Santo Amaro.
 Its central districts and the major suburbs of Bomfim and Victoria were served by four streetcar lines, which had begun to electrify.
 It also served as a port of call for most steamship lines trading between Europe and South America.